-CCUS has long been recognized as a critical technology to reduce CO2 emissions from fossil power generation and industrial processes, while ensuring energy security.
-Recent progress in project deployment has been encouraging, but the need to regain momentum in CCUS was universally recognized at a side event at CEM8 in June 2017 in Beijing, an IEA CCUS Summit in November 2017 in Paris, and the CSLF Ministerial Meeting in December 2017 in Abu Dhabi.
+CCUS has long been recognised as a critical technology to reduce CO2 emissions from fossil power generation and industrial processes, while ensuring energy security.
+Recent progress in project deployment has been encouraging, but the need to accelerate momentum in CCUS remains significant.

 Increased collaboration, political leadership, and enhanced visibility are needed.
-There is also a need to catalyze public-private partnerships to drive CCUS investment.
-Important work on advancing CCUS is being undertaken through the CSLF, IEA, IEA GHG, MI, and GCCSI, but the CEM could provide additional value through additional ministerial-level focus and visibility, CEM experience on implementation, and inclusion of CCUS in an integrated clean energy systems context.
+There is also a need to catalyse public-private partnerships to drive CCUS investment.
+Important work on advancing CCUS is being undertaken through the CSLF, IEA, IEA GHG, MI, and GCCSI, but the CEM intends to provide additional value through additional ministerial-level focus and visibility, CEM experience on practical collaboration and implementation, and inclusion of CCUS in an integrated clean energy systems context.

-The initiative can use CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers.
-The CEM’s experience with public-private partnership can also aid the initiative in establishing an industry advisory body and to facilitate a regular dialogue with key energy ministers on CCUS progress and priorities.
-Another key opportunity is to leverage the convening power of CEM to engage multilateral development banks (MDBs) and other financial leaders in CCUS efforts, seeking their commitment to include CCUS in their development strategies and investment programs.
+The initiative uses CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers.
+The CEM’s experience with public-private partnership can also aid the initiative in actively engaging with a wide range of industry and to facilitate a regular dialogue with key energy ministers on CCUS progress and priorities.
+Another key opportunity is to leverage the convening power of CEM to engage multilateral development banks (MDBs), commercial banks and other financial leaders in CCUS efforts, seeking their commitment to include CCUS in their development strategies and investment programs.